omikadze/SFRALabs/README.md

 ## Lab3: Using the Controller Debugger

-This lab is about using debugger to debug controller execution.
+This lab is about using debugging controller execution.
 For this you need to create a controller, which gets the product by its ID, to create a Debug Configuration, start a Debugging Session and troubleshoot Debug Sessions.
 Please keep in mind, that described below debugger will work only for backend controllers, but not for frontend JS components.

+But first, you should update your search indexes.
+[Here](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/content/b2c_commerce/topics/search_and_navigation/b2c_search_indexes.html?resultof=%22%69%6e%64%65%78%65%73%22%20%22%69%6e%64%65%78%22%20) you can find more information about this process.
+Without reindexing you might have some issues with updating products!!!

 **Important:** Please keep in mind that leaving debugger session idle for a long time could cause your Sandbox getting freezed.